 - Living expenses if home becomes uninhabitable (“loss of use” coverage)

-If you live in a neighborhood with shared amenities, a condo or townhome community, or other planned development your neighborhood may come with an additional monthly HOA (homeowners association fee).
+If you live in a neighborhood with shared amenities, a condo or townhome community, or other planned development your neighborhood may come with an additional monthly HOA (homeowners association) fee.
 This will be paid separately from your monthly mortgage payment.
-Pay attention: even a small amount can mean the difference between comfortably affording the home and a place being “too expensive.”
-For many, an HOA fee is reasonable enough, when this cost covers shared perks like a pool, tennis court, fitness center, clubhouse, or lawn and pest control.

-Even renters have to pay utilities: electricity, water, internet, but homeowners may find it surprising homes also need maintenance on a regular basis.
+Homeowners may find it surprising that homes also need maintenance on a regular basis.
 A good guide is to budget 1% of the home’s purchase price annually for home maintenance: anything from fixing faucet leaks, to roof replacement, to eventual home upgrades would come out of this budget.